HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 [Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)]: https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418
 [[Nikhil Dandekar] Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)](https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418)

+[Evaluate your Recommendation Engine using NDCG]: https://towardsdatascience.com/evaluate-your-recommendation-engine-using-ndcg-759a851452d1
+[[Pranay Chandekar] Evaluate your Recommendation Engine using NDCG](https://towardsdatascience.com/evaluate-your-recommendation-engine-using-ndcg-759a851452d1)